nathan-gilbert/lua-lab/README.md

 ### Size

-One of Lua's advantages is it's small size.
+One of Lua's advantages is its small size.

 The source code and documentation are 1.3MB.

-The interpreter and std libraries is 278KB!
+The interpreter and std libraries bundle is only 278KB!

 Lua provides you with the basics and expects you to write the features you need in the language.